Survey: Image Mixing and Deleting for Data Augmentation: Cut and Mix

-SnapMix \cite{snapmix} augments training images by extracting and merging random image regions of different sizes, where the region size is drawn through the beta distribution for both the images.
-Generated image label is assigned based on semantic composition from normalized (sum to one) CAMs.
-The procedure of label generation is similar to equation \ref{cutmix_eq}.
-However, the summation of label coefficients can exceed beyond one depending on the semantic composition of the output image.

-\subsubsection{KeepAugment}
+\subsection{KeepAugment}

-Similar to SaliencyMix and attentive cutmix, KeepAugment \cite{keepaugment} performs augmentation based on salient region.
-However, this approach does not use two images for the augmentation.
-KeepAugment identifies the salient area in an image and assures the image generated by the augmentation strategies, for example, Cutout, RandAugment \cite{randaugment}, CutMix \cite{cutmix} or AutoAugment \cite{autoaugment}, contains salient region in it.
+Similar to SaliencyMix~\cite{saliencymix} and Attentive CutMix~\cite{attentivecutmix}, KeepAugment~\cite{keepaugment} performs augmentation based on the salient region.
+However, this approach uses one image for the augmentation.
+KeepAugment identifies the salient area in an image and ensures that the image generated by the augmentation strategies, for example, Cutout~\cite{cutout}, randaugment~\cite{randaugment}, CutMix~\cite{cutmix} or autoaugment~\cite{autoaugment}, contains the salient region in it.